Leading design and research operations for Mass.gov

 On the legacy site, regulations, policies and reports were often published as a PDF or Word doc, which made it hard to find via search and less accessible than content published as HTML pages.

-I led research sessions with agency staff who manage this content and with people who regularly access this information to serve the public and for professional purposes.
-We needed a solution that would work for many kinds of content, so I also audited multiple collections of reports, regulations and policy documents to develop a draft data schema and vocabulary.
+I led research sessions with agency staff who manage this content and with people who regularly access this information.
+We needed a solution that would be flexible for many types of content, so I audited multiple information collections to develop a draft data schema and wireframes.

 I used the draft data schema to create wireframes that I reviewed with authors, site visitors, and team members including product owners, content strategists, and engineers.
 After iterating with stakeholders, I created high fidelity designs based on the Mayflower Design System.